phinance650/phinance650/README.md

 ## Projects

-### 1. **TurtleBot4 Autonomous Robot: Cat Behavior Modification**
+### 1. **TurtleBot4 Autonomous Robot [Purr Patrol]: Cat Behavior Modification**
-- **Description**: This project involves creating an autonomous robot that uses a water cannon to gently spray our cats when they scratch the furniture.
+- **Description**: "Purr Patrol" is an autonomous robotics project designed to monitor and correct the behavior of my Sphynx cats based on TurtleBot infrastructure.
+When completed, the agent will be Equipped with behavior recognition capabilities and a water cannon by which the system identifies when cats are scratching furniture and gently intervenes to guide them toward better habits.
 - **Challenges**: Developing precise detection algorithms to identify when cats are scratching the furniture, and calibrating the water cannon's aim.
+This project highlighted the prererquisites to learning robotics which spans CS, EE and ME.
+[See prerequisites]
 - **Approach**: I used Python for programming the robot's logic, integrating sensors for motion detection, and 3D-printed components to enhance the robot's structure.
 - [Link to Project Repository](#) - **Project Repository**: Coming soon!